MOARdV/qcSystemGenerator/README.md

 My changes from Burrows stargen implementation include:

 * Use C++.
-* Use STL forward_list objects to manage the linked lists, instead of implementing them by hand.
-Take advantage of other STL classes, as well.
+* Take advantage of STL for data structure management.
-* Change the seed mechanic.
+* Change the seed mechanic used to guide solar system creation.
 It does not use exisiting solar systems for templates.
-  Instead, the caller may pass one or more (mass, eccentricity) pairs to the generator to seed a solar system.
+  Instead, the caller may pass one or more (mass, eccentricity) pairs to the generator to seed preferred planets in a solar system.
 * When caller-supplied seeds are not used, the caller has the option of letting the system generator create seeds based on a variation of the Titius-Bode Law.
 * Use the Kothari radius computation for all planet types, not just rocky planets.
 I found that the radius